-Well, at least, I’ll give you the instructions for one possible way of doing it; there are gazillions of different methods you could use, and there are bunches of different daisy patterns out there.
+Well, at least, I’ll give you the instructions for one possible way of doing it; there are gazillions of different methods you could use for crocheting a daisy, and there are bunches of different daisy crochet patterns out there.

 This particular pattern results in a daisy applique that lies flat — which means that you can stitch it, glue it or attach it to other projects or surfaces easily.

 Ideas for Using These Pretty Crochet Daisy Flowers: